yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 # Adding and Removing Sites

 Adding and removing a site without down time is done by applying the [Hot Deploy|Deploying onto the Service Grid#DeployingontotheServiceGrid-HotDeploy] method on the space PU.
 - For a Gateway PUs, the process is pretty straightforward.
-Since they are stateless, their {{pu.xml}} can be simply updated and they can be undeployed and redeployed with the new added sites or removed sites relevant configuration in a regular fashion.
+Since they are stateless, their `pu.xml` can be simply updated and they can be undeployed and redeployed with the new added sites or removed sites relevant configuration in a regular fashion.
 - A space, however, is stateful.
 Redeploying it entirely will cause downtime and loss of data (if no database initial load is configured).
 Therefore the [Hot Deploy|Deploying onto the Service Grid#DeployingontotheServiceGrid-HotDeploy] method should be used.
-Roughly speaking, while the space is up, its {{pu.xml}} should be updated reflecting the new gateway replication topology state (addition or removal of sites) and then this {{pu.xml}} should be copied into the GSM's #deployment directories, overriding the existing {{pu.xml}} of the space processing unit of the current deployment.
-Then a manual restart of space instances should be performed, going over each partition, restarting its backup, waiting for it to perform full recovery from the primary (now it should be with the updated{{pu.xml}} configuration) and then restarting the primary instance which will be replaced by the updated backup and will become a backup after restart.
+Roughly speaking, while the space is up, its `pu.xml` should be updated reflecting the new gateway replication topology state (addition or removal of sites) and then this `pu.xml` should be copied into the GSM's #deployment directories, overriding the existing `pu.xml` of the space processing unit of the current deployment.
+Then a manual restart of space instances should be performed, going over each partition, restarting its backup, waiting for it to perform full recovery from the primary (now it should be with the updated`pu.xml` configuration) and then restarting the primary instance which will be replaced by the updated backup and will become a backup after restart.
 {comment}

 # Read More